yguitton/training-material/topics/imaging/tutorials/yolo-segmentation-training/tutorial.md

 # Conclusion

-This tutorial demonstrated how to train a custom YOLO model for segmentation in bioimages using Galaxy.
+This tutorial demonstrated how to train a custom YOLO model for segmentation of bioimages using Galaxy.
 By combining image preprocessing, human-in-the-loop annotation, format conversion, and model training, we have built a complete workflow.
 We can apply the trained model to new image data and further refine our workflow as needed.